ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 3. Click **Dedicated hosts** on the left navigation menu.
         Here, you can see all existing dedicated hosts.
 4. Click **Reserve host**.
-5. Select the **Dedicated host group** from the available list of host groups already created.
+5. Select a dedicated host group from the available list of host groups already created.
-        Click **Create new** when no dedicated host is available.
+        If no dedicated host group is available, click **Create new**.
-6. Enter your **Host name** and select **Machine type** from the drop-down list.
+6. Enter your **Host name** and select the **Machine type** from the drop-down list.

-        Dedicated hosts cannot be reserved into host groups in which the current workspace has secondary access.
+        Dedicated hosts cannot be reserved in host groups where the current workspace has secondary access.
         {: note}

 7. Click **Finish** and view the summary of estimated cost.